-- 1. Discuss the application from the IMI and the executive's scoring of the application. - 2.
-To decide whether the criteria have been met. - 3.
-If shortfalls have been identified in the application, the IMI will be requested to give a presentation to address these at the next Council meeting on 6th October 2004.
+- Discuss the application from the SST and the executive's scoring of 1. the application. - 2.
+Shortfalls have been identified in the application, and Council should consider the following actions: - 2.1 the SST is requested to resubmit documentary evidence in response to the questions and comments posed in the summary and those which Council may wish to raise. - 2.2 SST to give a presentation at the next Council meeting on 11th May 2006.